Reviews

 So, as you can see, the Conversion rate improvement is less drastic than the one claimed by PowerReviews report, where 100+ reviews tend to increase the conversion rate by 40% instead of 250%.
 Even so, having more reviews on the product page tends to increase the conversion rate.
 One thing to note 1-10 review-count products converted better than 10-50 ones, most likely due to smaller data sample size or seasonal products.

-Do customers who read reviews convert better?
+Do customers who read reviews convert at a higher rate?

 Now, for the final part, we want to answer a question: Is it worth displaying reviews in general?
 For example, you might be wondering if it's worth all the effort of collecting reviews and extra expenses paying for review platforms' subscriptions.